Tuesday, June 17, 2025

 *Dan "The Monster Man" White*

-So what make's him so special you ask?
+So, what makes him so special you ask?
 Well pull up a hassock and pour yourself a bowl of your favorite monster cereal as I warm up the trusty console TV that I keep here in the Storage Unit of Terror.

-Alan as Zorro and Daniel as The Wolfman.
+*Alan as Zorro and Daniel as The Wolfman*

-Susan as Frankenstein and Linda as The Witch
+*Daniel and Alan's cousins, Susan as Frankenstein and Linda as The Witch*

-Rick Aspen as Captain Jack Sparrow
+*Daniel's cousin Susan's son Rick Aspen as Captain Jack Sparrow*

 Daniel's father Alfred did the screen printing on Bally Pinball machines while his uncle Richard had painted each design for the scoreboard glass and play decks.
 And it's even wilder seeing Uncle Richard and Alfred's work on TV shows like "Nip It" on Happy Days, "Big Show" on Good Times and "Vampire" in American Graffiti that had the machines on camera.